Q.1. As we go from species to kingdom in a taxonomic hierarchy, the number of common characteristics

 Botanical GardenQ.7.
 The taxonomic key is one of the taxonomic tools in the identification and classification of plants and animals.
 It is used in the preparation of

 (c) Both (a) and (b)

 (i) Flora contains the actual account of habitat and distribution of plants of a given area.
 These provide the index to the plant species found in a particular area.

-(ii) Manuals are useful in providing information for identification of names of species found in an area.
-Monographs contain information on any one taxon, i.e. any one genus or family at a particular time.
-They also help incorrect identification.
+(ii) Manuals are useful in providing information to identify names of species found in an area.
+Monographs contain information on anyone taxon, i.e. anyone genus or family at a particular time.
+They also help with incorrect identification.

 Q.8.
 All living organisms are linked to one another because

-(a) They have common genetic material of the same type
+(a) They have the common genetic material of the same type

 (b) They share common genetic material but to varying degrees